 The Manchester Q-Step Centre awards prizes for the best dissertations featuring quantitative data analysis.
 As well as an overall winner of £100 (from entries across all of the Q-Step Discipline Areas), there are 4 subject level prizes of £50 (in Sociology, Politics, Criminology and Linguistics).

-To be eligible for these awards, quantitative data analysis should form a major part of the research.
-Further details of how to enter for these prizes will be posted here shortly.
+To be eligible for these awards, quantitative data analysis should form a major part of the research, email firstname.lastname@example.org for more information and how to enter.